 - AND EDC 386R Introduction to Qualitative Research; other course choices for this requirement must be approved by the Graduate Advisor.

 Two Advanced Research Courses—either Quantitative, Qualitative or Mixed-Methods.
-Courses that meet this requirement are at the consent of the student’s Faculty Adviser and the Graduate Advisor.
+Courses that meet this requirement are at the consent of the student’s Faculty Advisor and the Graduate Advisor.

 Examples of Advanced Quantitative Research Choices